Does the term “PSL” mean anything to you?

 Love Them First, And They Will Love You Back

-The mission and vision of Starbucks drive all they do.
+The mission and vision of Starbucks drives all they do.
 As a brand, Starbucks is doing better than most when it comes to sticking to their guiding principles and carrying that through to their customers.

-With a heavy focus on building better customer relationships, Starbucks email marketing has also shifted to one that brings customer interests to the center.
+With a heavy focus on building better customer relationships, Starbucks' email marketing has also shifted to one that brings customer interests to the center.
 Their Rewards emails continue to drive loyalty and brand love across the world.